Bond No. 9 2008 EDT

 Brooklyn

 Bond No. 9 Brooklyn is an Eau de Toilette launched in 2008, created by Laurice Rahmé.
 Brooklyn opens with Grapefruit and Cardamom, settles into a heart of Gin, Cypress, Geranium, and Juniper, and dries down to a base of Leather, Cedar, and Guaiac Wood.
-Bond No. 9's Brooklyn carries a Favourite verdict, a aromatic-led wear.
+Bond No. 9's Brooklyn carries a Favourite verdict, an aromatic-led wear.

 This one's a proper head-scratcher.
 Gorgeous, fresh, and sophisticated on paper, but the performance is shocking for most.
 If you're lucky enough to have it last, you'll love it, but for many, it's a fleeting whisper that vanishes quicker than a free bar tab.